 The following is a guest post by Jason Cohen who blogs at Convicted for Grape.
 I’ve thoroughly enjoyed reading Jason’s blog with his entertaining writing style and his emphasis on lesser known grapes so I asked Jason to introduce us to a few under-appreciated varietals that consistently produce good value.
-Enjoy the post and be sure to check out Jason’s blog and follow him on twitter@GrapeConviction.
+Enjoy the post and be sure to follow him on twitter@GrapeConviction.
 Thanks Jason!

 With all the stories floating around lately about record-breaking bottles of Sauternes and Chinese investors driving up the cost of Bordeaux, it’s easy to assume there’s no value to be found in France (value being defined here as good wine at a reasonable price).
 Of course, this quickly leads to the conclusion that any wine one can afford from the country will be no more than liquid garbage, bottled only to mock our puny American palates.

 And indeed for the uninformed consumer, this may be true more often than not.
 So no, the idea that French wine is expensive isn’t even really a misconception.
 But it is a slightly amiss conception, which I will now take the liberty of correcting for you by means of two examples, Muscadet and Beaujolais.
 Why two?
 Two reasons: first, the double exception helps to prove my point; and much more importantly, the best examples always rhyme.

 Now, the first thing to remember about Muscadet and Beaujolais is that they aren’t grapes, but regions.

 The Muscadet appellation is located in the Loire Valley, and its wines – crisp, refreshing whites intended to be drunk young – are produced exclusively from the Melon de Bourgogne grape.
 It’s also worth noting (with a nod to my gracious host) that I’ve yet to see a single one selling for $20 or more, making Muscadet one of the most consistent options for value wine in my repertoire.